-In addition to Stolz, co-authors of the paper include Michael Wells, Narthana Jeganathar Kanmanii, Al Muatasim Al Zadjali and Dr. Jan Janecka of Duquesne's Department of Biological Sciences in the Bayer School of Natural and Environmental Sciences; Dr. Partha Basu of Indiana University-Purdue University Indianapolis; and Ronald Oremland of the U.S. Geological Survey.
+In addition to Stolz, co-authors of the paper include Michael Wells, Narthana Jeganathar Kanmanii, Al Muatasim Al Zadjali and Dr. Jan Janecka of Duquesne's Department of Biological Sciences in the School of Science and Engineering; Dr. Partha Basu of Indiana University-Purdue University Indianapolis; and Ronald Oremland of the U.S. Geological Survey.

 Founded in 1878, Duquesne is consistently ranked among the nation's top Catholic universities

 for its award-winning faculty and horizon-expanding education.
 A campus of nearly

 8,000 graduate and undergraduate students, Duquesne prepares students by having them

 work alongside faculty to discover and reach their goals.
 The University's academic

 programs, community service and commitment to equity and opportunity in the Pittsburgh